 - Hotel Clover Asoke: With stunning views of Bangkok’s skyline, this hotel is a top choice in the Sukhumvit area.
 It offers easy access to nearby malls, restaurants, and shops, but it’s further from downtown.
 It’s also near the centre of the nightlife scene in the neighbourhood.

 - Novotel Bangkok Sukhumvit 20: This four-star hotel is also far from downtown and has its own rooftop lounge with views of the cityscape.
 With the surrounding malls and the onsite dining options, you can have a great trip without travelling very far.

 The Riverside Area

-✔ Top neighbourhood to stay for scenic boat rides and sightseeing
+✔ Top neighbourhood for scenic boat rides & sightseeing

 The riverside is the most beautiful area in the city and a perfect place to start your exploration of Bangkok.
-Chao Phraya River cuts through the centre of the city, providing access to most of the neighbourhoods discussed.
+The Chao Phraya River cuts through the centre of Bangkok, providing access to most of the neighbourhoods discussed.

 The riverside isn’t technically a neighbourhood, but has its own atmosphere and features.
 It places you near some of the most iconic temples in the region and further from the noisy city streets.

 Two of the biggest temples in Bangkok are just a few minutes from the river.
 You can visit Wat Arun on the west side of the river and Wat Pho on the east side.

 Staying near the riverside makes it easier to find boat tours, including day trips that take you out of Bangkok.
 A couple of the most famous floating markets in Bangkok are technically just outside the city and take several hours to reach if you travel by river.